 What are some of the most popular tourist attractions in Chicago?

-Some of the most popular tourist attractions in Chicago include Millennium Park, Navy Pier, The Art Institute of Chicago, The Field Museum, and Shedd Aquarium.
-The Chicago Riverwalk along the downtown Chicago River is also a popular spot for photos and relaxing in the city.
+Some of Chicago’s most popular tourist attractions include Millennium Park, Navy Pier, The Art Institute of Chicago, The Field Museum, and Shedd Aquarium.
+The Chicago Riverwalk along the downtown Chicago River is also a popular spot for photos and relaxing.

 What are some good places to eat in Chicago?

 Some good places to eat in Chicago include Al’s Beef, Portillo’s, Giordano’s, Lou Malnati’s Pizzeria, and The Purple Pig.

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a full-time traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers experience a fully immersive cultural experience as he did initially living in Italy.
 He’s a converted finance nerd and Excel jockey turned world wanderer (and may try to get lost on purpose).
 After visiting 12 countries and 13 national parks in a year, he was devoted to creating and telling stories like he’d heard.